ppc64le/build-scripts/h/httpsnippet/readMe.md

- Test cases failure details
+ Test cases failure details for version v1.16.7
   -----
-  /root/httpsnippet/test/index.js:35:5: Expected an assignment or function call and instead saw an expression.
+ ` ` ` /root/httpsnippet/test/index.js:35:5: Expected an assignment or function call and instead saw an expression.
   /root/httpsnippet/test/index.js:40:5: Expected an assignment or function call and instead saw an expression.
   /root/httpsnippet/test/index.js:113:5: Expected an assignment or function call and instead saw an expression.
   /root/httpsnippet/test/index.js:142:5: Expected an assignment or function call and instead saw an expression.